 Competition Timeline

-Students who advance to the final round will be invited to the PC campus on Spring 2024.
-During this final round, three judges will ask students questions about their plans during a 15-minute interview.
+Students who advance to the semi-final round will be invited to the PC campus on Saturday, February 1.
+During this round, three judges will ask students questions about their proposals during a 15-minute interview.
+Students will be evaluated after the semi-final round.

 Early March